sandmman/swift-enterprise-demo/README.md

 For more information on SwiftMetrics, see [Application Metrics for Swift](https://developer.ibm.com/swift/application-metrics-for-swift/).

 ## Using the Swift-Enterprise-Demo app
-For details on how to use this demo app to showcase the different enterprise capabilities that are now available for Swift applications on Bluemix, we put together the following series of videos:
+For details on how to use this demo app to showcase the different enterprise capabilities that are now available for Swift applications on IBM Cloud, we put together the following series of videos:

 * [Swift Enterprise Demo - Auto-Scaling](https://youtu.be/-da2e-24DUM)
 * [Swift Enterprise Demo - Circuit Breaker](https://youtu.be/QhI0roWWYik)